Framed Picasso painting on a wall of exhibition posters at the Picasso Museum.

 Picasso Museum art display with various framed paintings and sketches.

-• Please note that there is free admission for EU residents under the age of 26 and for anyone else under the age of 18.
+• Free admission is available for EU residents under the age of 26 and anyone else who is younger than 18 years old.

 Terrace cafe at Picasso Museum, Paris, with people dining under umbrellas.